CX4240: Introduction to Computational Data Analysis (2025 Spring)

 Project (30%)

-You need to complete a project on using computational data analysis techniques to tackle a real-life data analysis problem.
-Each project needs to be completed in a team of 2-4 people.
-Here are some guidelines and resources for doing your project smoothly.
+You need to complete a project on using computational data analysis techniques to come up with solutions on machine learning for finance.
+Each project needs to be completed in a team of 4-6 people.

 Exam (40%)